mmf1982/add_interactivity/README.md

 * "r", "k", "g", "b", "c", "m", "y", "w" to change line/ marker color

+Since some of those letters (e.g. "l" or "o") are already activated by default on normal matplotlib axes ("l" makes axis log and "o" changes in zoom mode), it might be better to first move the legend outside the axes.
+You also notice a new entry in the toolbar, named "update".
+A click on this, updates the legend.

 Functionality added by enable_copy_paste:

 * double click on a line in the plot (not legend) removes the line